 1. Screeners/Demographics

 For most types of market research, you begin by collecting demographic information from your respondents, such as their profession, age and household income.
 You can utilize this information to ensure you are developing a new product or enhancing an existing product so it appeals to your target audience.
-This is also a critical stage to ensure high quality respondents.
+This is also a critical stage to ensure you’re extracting only high-quality respondents from the pool of options and capturing the full spectrum of customers or industry professionals that you want to reach.
+Data quality, particularly from online respondents, has become a massive issue in market research.
+The Farnsworth Group invests heavily in survey design, technology, and over 350 years of collective industry expertise to ensure legit respondents are captured.
+You get out what you put in, so this phase is critical.

 2. Presentation of Concepts

-The next phase of a product testing survey is to present your concept, or concepts, to your respondents.
-Respondents will evaluate the product concept and rate how well they like the concept, how much it appeals to them, how much it fits their needs, their favorite attributes, and how likely they would be to purchase the product and in some cases, at what price point.
+For the next phase of a product testing survey, you will present your concept—or concepts—to your respondents.
+They will evaluate the product concept and rate how well they like the concept, how much it appeals to them, how much it fits their needs, their favorite attributes, how likely they would be to purchase the product, and, in some cases, at what price point.

-You also want to give respondents the opportunity to provide specific likes and dislikes about an individual concept.
-This will provide data for your company on the key benefits of different product concepts, unknown variables and potential improvements you could make to the concept itself, as well as directional feedback on packaging and marketing.
+You also want to give respondents the opportunity to identify and express their specific likes and dislikes about an individual concept.
+Doing so will provide data for your company on the key benefits of different product concepts, unknown variables, and potential improvements you could make to the concept itself, as well as directional feedback on packaging and marketing.

 The standard structure for a monadic testing survey includes: